 Bright blessings now and always!

 Here’s the story of the artistic decisions that went into the creation of the goddess Kali card.
 If you look at the card you will see a blue luminosity across her face, and her eyes shine with a blue light.
 The idea behind this representation was not to give her blue eyes, but to imply the power of the throat chakra and express Kali’s capacity to communicate her message to us.
 While there are many versions of how this goddess is depicted in Hindu culture, often you will discover that in some parts of India (not all) the entire form of the goddess Kali is painted bright blue.
 So we thought that element should be part of the card.
 Read on to discover the amazing story of how she came to be in the deck…

 I have had an intriguing personal relationship with the goddess Kali for many years.
 Every once in a while and completely at random, she’d show up in my clients’ readings with messages for them, and I sensed her presence in other personal synchronicities too numerous to share.
 Even so, I wasn’t sure I’d put her in this deck.
 My creative partner Jena and I decided the deck needed to be multicultural and non-traditional and so we were searching for goddesses whose myths had a diverse, global resonance.
 We purposefully looked for lesser-known goddesses from unexpected sources.
 In addition to these concerns, we were aware that Kali in particular is traditionally depicted in a few different ways (depending on what region of India) so we didn’t think we could recreate her and chose another goddess to represent this dominant energy.

 One Sunday in a coaching session, the amazing transformational coach Nancy Levin took me through an intimate process and the goddess Kali showed up, clear as a bell, in my meditation.
 She arrived to help to cut the cords between me and an old pattern no longer serving me.
 Though it was a deep and meaningful interaction, I didn’t take it as a sign to include her in the deck.
 Ha!

-The next day I had my monthly healing session with the extraordinary Lynn Austin.
+The next day I had my monthly healing session with the extraordinary psychic healer Lynn Austin.
 Out of the blue and without any prompting from me, she asked if we could speak about my new oracle deck, saying, “I have a goddess here who claims she needs to be in your deck and she’s been left out.”
 I was all ears, at this point!
 “It’s the goddess Kali [imagine me falling out of my chair] and she wants to be in the deck, but she has instructions for how she wants to look.
-She doesn’t want to be seen with her long red tongue sticking out and all those extra arms and skulls.
 She wants to appear in her compassionate version rather than her traditional one with multiple arms and red tongue and skulls.
 She wants to be fierce and beautiful so we can identify with her energy.
 She wants to destroy what doesn’t work in life to liberate herself and others.”